alex-spataru/frc-robot-programming/GLOSSARY.md

 ## CAN

-Acronym for "Controller Area Network"
+Acronym for "Controller Area Network".
+A standard designed to allow micro-controllers and devices to communicate with each other without the need of a host computer.
+First used in the automotive industry.

 ## PWM